ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 On Linux and Windows after it is all downloaded, you will find yourself with a zip file.
 When extracted, this will expose quite a large amount of scripts and executables you might want to run, so we are going to extract it to a location we have access to it from the terminal, specifically `./CoppeliaSim` such that you can run the exact same commands as the ones in this README.
 This exact path is also required because some startup scripts, later on, rely on it being in this location.

-If you're wondering what extracting to `./CoppeliaSim` or means here, it is to say that you should extract to a new directory called "CoppeliaSim" or located in the current working directory.
+If you're wondering what extracting to `./CoppeliaSim` or means here, it is to say that you should extract to a new directory called "CoppeliaSim" that is located in the directory this README is in.

 #### Mac post-download